Tmeister/dotfiles/claude/commands/commit.md

 # Commit Generator

-Generate a conventional commit message following the Conventional Commits specification and create the commit automatically.
+Generate a clean, concise conventional commit message and create the commit automatically.

 ## Instructions